 It is unconstitutional to enslave someone—unless they are a criminal.
 The 13th Amendment states, “neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”
 The amendment clearly allows for slavery in the form of punishment for committing a crime.

 If more laws are made, targeting behaviors that are mostly exhibited by BIPOC for social and economic reasons—like substance use disorder and crimes caused by poverty—then our country is able to legally enslave more BIPOC, which promotes other Jim Crow-era values like voter disenfranchisement and limiting access to education.
 Considering this, it is not an overstatement to say that mass incarceration is modern-day slavery.

 Example: Mandatory Minimum Sentencing for Crack vs. Cocaine

-A prime example of the motivations behind mass incarceration are made evident in the mandatory minimum sentencing guidelines for drug offenses–particularly when comparing crack cocaine to powder cocaine.
+A prime example of the motivations behind mass incarceration is made evident in the mandatory minimum sentencing guidelines for drug offenses—particularly when comparing crack cocaine to powder cocaine.

 Before the passage of mandatory minimum guidelines in 1986, federal drug sentences were 11 percent higher for Black defendants than for White defendants.
 To reduce drug use and sales overall, The United States Department of Justice supported the passage of The Anti-Drug Abuse Act of 1986.
 Only four years after its implementation, the average federal drug sentence for Black drug offenders grew to 49 percent higher than White drug offenders.
 Mandatory minimums were almost instantly unjust.